phac-nml/locidex/README.md

 (amr, virulence, pathotype, toxin typing), marker-based typing (16S).
 The tool needs to provide custom criteria filtering by loci, and ability to produce multiple formats for different downstream applications to use.
 The tool needs to be compatible with an HSP environment and not encounter any locking issues where multiple processes may try to change the data at the same time.
-The logic for allele calling is greatly simplified by leveraging existing annotations from tools such as [prodigal](https://github.com/hyattpd/Prodigal), [prokka](https://github.com/tseemann/prokka), [bakta](https://github.com/oschwengers/bakta) to delinate the boundaries of the sequences to be queried and hashed to produce allele identifiers.
+Locidex provides flexibility in terms of identification of loci with support for The logic for allele calling is greatly simplified by leveraging existing annotations from tools such as [prodigal](https://github.com/hyattpd/Prodigal), [prokka](https://github.com/tseemann/prokka), [bakta](https://github.com/oschwengers/bakta) to delinate the boundaries of the sequences to be queried and hashed to produce allele identifiers.
+Additionally, an extraction module was built in order to specifically select sequences from assemblies for use in allele calling since differences in annotations are known and will inflate genetic distances.
 A common issue in matching applications is that ranges of identity and coverage for a match will vary by locus and so locidex builds into its database structure control over these attributes at a locus level which allows for high variability databases to be used without building custom logic downstream.
 This is particularly important when lengths of loci can exhibit considerable variability as is the case for genes of interest for typing applications.